CAMPHILL RESEARCH SYMPOSIUM 2017

-Allie Middleton, East-West Leadership Institute
+Allie Middleton, East-West Leadership Coaching

-“Implementing a Federally Mandated Person-Centered Planning Program: A View from the Mental Health Services in New York State”
+“Implementing a Federally Mandated Person-Centered Planning Program: A View from Mental Health Services in New York State”

 Allie Middleton implemented a person-centered planning process for a network of mental health service providers across New York State.
 Her presentation will reflect on her experience, focusing on the challenges and changes to self-understanding experienced by all stakeholders during this transition.

-“The Three Essentials of Camphill”
+“The Three Essentials of Camphill” by Karl Konig